pro100yevhen/spc-foxminded/README.md

 ## Pipedrive API Token Setup

 The application now requires the **PIPEDRIVE_TOKEN** for accessing Pipedrive data.
-You can retrieve this token from your **Personal Preferences** page on the Pipedrive settings: [Pipedrive API Settings](https://foxminded.pipedrive.com/settings/api).
+You can retrieve this token from your **Personal Preferences** page on the Pipedrive settings: [Pipedrive API Settings](https://yourURL.pipedrive.com/settings/api).

-In case you need the token updated on the server, please reach out to **Mykola Shornik**.

 ---